 How does it work?

-Is melatonin a helpful sleep aid — and what should I know about melatonin side effects?
+Is the hormone melatonin effective as a sleep aid, what should I know about its potential adverse effects?

 - Anticoagulants and anti-platelet drugs